 Replacement of deteriorating infrastructure is also required over the term of the LTP.
 A new reservoir for Fairlie is planned in 2025/26, which will increase levels of service by providing for additional storage.
-The Council will undertake works in 2018/19 to connect Pukaki Airport to the Twizel water supply, which will safeguard the airport's water supply and ensure it meets drinking water standards.
-The Council will retain the bore for other uses.
+The Council also intends to connect sections serviced for water supply at Pukaki airport to the Twizel water supply.
+This will result in efficiencies over the life of the LTP and beyond.